jennhuck/penguins/README.md

 ## Project name

-The Penguins project is a demo project used for understanding RStudio Projects, R Markdown, and the here package.
+The Penguins project is a demo project used for understanding RStudio Projects, general project organization, and R Markdown.

 ## Useful dates

-Last updated: 2021-02-25
+Last updated: 2021-09-22

-Workshop presentation: 2021-03-01
+Workshop presentation: 2021-09-28

 ## Author name and contact info